These Slow Cooker Potluck Recipes Will Be the Talk of the Party

-This zesty mix owes its flavor to a blend of sugar, ginger, cinnamon, cloves, and cayenne pepper.
-Nuts are better when they're crispy and cool, so allow them to stand for at least an hour before the potluck starts.
+Set out little cups of these for snacking or add them to a charcuterie board or salad; this slow cooker potluck recipe is remarkably versatile.
+The zesty mix owes its flavor to a blend of sugar, ginger, cinnamon, cloves, and cayenne pepper.
+These next-level nuts are easier to eat when they're crispy and cool, so allow them to stand for at least an hour before the gathering begins.

 Italian Beef Sandwiches

-When you want to impress -- but are pressed for time -- this is the dish to bring.
-The recipe starts with purchased meatballs, so prep time is only 10 minutes.
-Assemble these bite-size sandwiches in advance, or set out the sliced roma tomatoes and provolone cheese for people to make their own.
+When you want to impress—but are pressed for time—this is one of the best slow cooker potluck recipes to bring.
+The satisfying sandwiches start with purchased meatballs, so prep time is only 10 minutes.
+Assemble them in advance or set out the sliced roma tomatoes and provolone cheese so guests can construct their own.

 Rustic Garlic Mashed Potatoes